jkantner/tweet-sized-apps/README.md

 # Tweet-Sized Apps

 To sharpen my skill at JavaScript minification, I occasionally write apps whose entire source fits in a tweet.
 The best approach for most of these is to adopt the style of Atari 2600 games but a lot more like Pong—using black and white.
+In effort to expand this collection, I’ll curate apps made by others as well.

 To try these yourself, just fire up a new [CodePen demo](https://codepen.io/pen) and paste in the HTML pane.
 Just so you know, these are never done; I’m always in search of ways to cut off more bytes and even open room for more features!